duleorlovic/blog/_posts/2015-08-22-svg-css3-transforms-and-animations.markdown

 # Svg

-You can create SVG in Inkscape.
+You can create SVG in Inkscape (Gimp can not export in SVG).
+If you open existing svg or copy paste some paths, in Inkscape you can Edit -> "Resize page to selection" to crop to fit size to include only paths.
 When you export you should optimize online
 <https://jakearchibald.github.io/svgomg/> or inline

 ~~~